JRMurr/JRMurr.github.io/src/content/blog/vibe-coding-a-type-checkerlsp-for-nix.md

 I didn't really know what to expect but I felt like this should be possible.
 I wanted TypeScript for Nix.
 We can do a lot of inference to help and use type annotations for the really nasty parts.
 When I started, It was my first time really using LLMs to help with coding.
 At that time I only used chatgpt to help me find papers, ask questions about those papers, and write small functions.
-Most the code then was done by me.
+Most of the code then was done by me.

 I hit a wall and life happened so I put the the project down for the rest of the year.
 Now in 2026 I came back to Tix with agentic coding tools and we have done A LOT.
 Now most of the code has been written by claude.